ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 }
 ```

 There's a lot of text in there.
-You can simplify it, as I have here, by following a few common conventions like always naming your virtual environment folder `venv`, but it's still going to be a lot of test.
+You can simplify it, as I have here, by following a few common conventions like always naming your virtual environment folder `venv` and your main Python file `main.py`.
+Whatever you do, it's going to be a lot of text.
 If you look at the second configuration, "run main.py", you'll see a simple example of how you might edit your `.vimspector.json`.
 The value

 ```json
 "program": "${workspaceRoot}/path/to/main.py",
 ```

 ... should be the path to a main project file.
 You can get deep into configuration.
 Start at [puremourning/vimspector](https://github.com/puremourning/vimspector) and read the documentation when you're ready.
+For now, you can go a long way just by editing the configuration I've provided.

 ## run Vimspector